ruizmic0100/mechfighter3000/README.md

 Now just open the mechfighter3000.sln file and set the project as the startup project through the solution explorer window.

+If you want to see the log messages on a console instead of debugger consoler.
+Change the Project's Linker->System->SubSystem to Console

 Then proceed to run the project.

 ## Contributing